 The confidentiality of all parties involved in a discrimination/harassment complaint shall be protected as long as it does not interfere with the College’s obligations to investigate allegations of misconduct or take corrective action.

 The complainant may, at any time, request to have his/her complaint withdrawn.
 In the case of an informal complaint, the request can be made verbally.
-Requests to withdraw formal complaints should be made in writing to Simon Brown, Director, Office of Diversity and Equity.
-At its discretion the Office of Diversity and Equity may pursue the investigation and seek remedy if the issues brought forth during the investigation have an adverse impact against other employees, students, or the College.
+Requests to withdraw formal complaints should be made in writing to the Diversity Compliance Officer.
+At its discretion the Diversity Compliance Officer may pursue the investigation and seek remedy if the issues brought forth during the investigation have an adverse impact against other employees, students, or the College.

 Discrimination/harassment is prohibited by federal, state, and local law.
 In addition to the internal process described, individuals may pursue complaints directly with government agencies that deal with unlawful discrimination/harassment claims, e.g., the U.S. Equal Employment Opportunity Commission (EEOC), the Office for Civil Rights (OCR), the U.S. Department of Education, Pennsylvania Human Rights Commission, and the Philadelphia Human Rights Commission.